thanhtoan1196/awesome-android-tips/Readme.md

   Android uses Gradle as its build system, which actually allows one to make a lot of things easy by creating tasks to automate things.
   [This reddit post enlists a lot of such useful gradle scripts](https://www.reddit.com/r/androiddev/comments/3ig3gm/show_us_your_gradle_tasks)

-+ **[Use LeakCanary to detect memory leaks in your app](https://github.com/square/leakcanary)** - Its a memory leak detection library for Android and Java.

 + **Stop a running gradle build process**